Practical information for your semester in L'Aquila

 Such insurance complies with the minimum requirements set out by EACEA

 In the months that precede your arrival we will send you information by email about the insurance coverage we recommend.
-Then, you can decide to buy a different one by yourself (but we will not assist you in this case) or keep the one you may already have in your country.
+Then, you can decide to buy a different one by yourself or keep the one you may already have in your country.
 But, in any case your insurance coverage will have to comply with some minimum requirements established by the consortium.
-You may refer to these links if you wish to buy insurance by yourself - all the below listed companies offer insurance that comply with the minimum requirements to obtain an Italian residence permit:
+You may refer to these links if you wish to buy insurance by yourself - all the below-listed companies offer insurance that comply with the minimum requirements to obtain an Italian residence permit:

 Below you can find some information about finding a place to stay in L'Aquila, which is going to be your first destination in your study programme.
 For details about housing in the other partner universities, just browse the related section from the top menu (e.g. Consortium > Vienna).